escuccim/courses/07_RegressionModels/02_05_multipleVariables/index.md

 ---
 ## General rules
-* Omitting variables results in bias in the coeficients of interest - unless their regressors are uncorrelated with the omitted ones.
+* Omitting variables results in bias in the coefficients of interest - unless their regressors are uncorrelated with the omitted ones.
   * This is why we randomize treatments, it attempts to uncorrelate our treatment indicator with variables that we don't have to put in the model.
   * (If there's too many unobserved confounding variables, even randomization won't help you.)
 * Including variables that we shouldn't have increases standard errors of the regression variables.
-  * Actually, including any new variables increasese (actual, not estimated) standard errors of other regressors.
+  * Actually, including any new variables increase (actual, not estimated) standard errors of other regressors.
 So we don't want to idly throw variables into the model.
 * The model must tend toward perfect fit as the number of non-redundant regressors approaches $n$.
 * $R^2$ increases monotonically as more regressors are included.
 * The SSE decreases monotonically as more regressors are included.